Vista DUI Lawyer and Criminal Attorney Peter M. Liss

 Fighting the Charges

-The results from a PAS device are always worth fighting because the officer who arrested you will have to show that their device was working properly at the time you were arrested and that they had the qualification to administer such a test.
-If they cannot prove both of these things, then the evidence will not be admitted into court.
-This is quite different from the regular breathalyzer test, which is generally presumed to be valid.
-This is why it is so critical that anyone under the age of 21 always work with an experienced underage DUI lawyer.
+If the main evidence being used by the prosecution is the results of a PAS device, these are always worth fighting because the officer who arrested you will have to show that their device was working properly at the time you were arrested and that they had the qualification to administer such a test.
+If they cannot prove both of these things, then the evidence will not be admitted into court, which is different from the regular breathalyzer test since it is generally presumed to be valid.

-Even if you took a breathalyzer, you can still fight the results as part of your criminal defense strategy as breath tests can be affected by such things as a fever, a low carb diet, using hand sanitizer, drinking kombacha or diet soda, or even diabetes.
-This is particularly true if your BAC was just over .01%, .05% or .08% as a small decrease in your BAC related to a factor such as these could result in your facing drastically reduced penalties.
+Even if you took a breathalyzer, you can still fight the results as part of your criminal defense strategy, as breath tests can be affected by such things as a fever, a low-carb diet, diet soda, or even diabetes.
+Challenging your BAC results can be a particularly successful strategy if your BAC was just over .01%, .05%, or .08%, as a small decrease in your BAC could result in your facing drastically reduced penalties or even having the charges dropped altogether.

-If you are ready to fight the charges by speaking with Peter M. Liss, please call (760) 643-4050 to schedule a free initial consultation.
+If you are ready to fight your or your child’s underage DUI charges in San Diego, please call top defense lawyer Peter M. Liss (760) 643-4050 to schedule a free initial consultation.

 Call Today, I Can Help You